Spinal decompression therapy can help with your spinal stenosis. This is a non-surgical treatment which can help care for your condition naturally.

 Decompression works by relieving the pressure on the spinal cord or on compressed nerve roots passing through or exiting the spinal column.
 By creating a negative space in the affected area, it allows the natural spinal fluids and nutrients to flow better and stimulate healing.
 Furthermore, chiropractors are able to improve the symptoms associated with spinal stenosis with techniques that increase a patient’s mobility and range of motion.

-One of the most affective approaches for not just relieving symptoms, but actually treating the condition is to determine what is causing the stenosis.
+One of the most effective approaches for not just relieving symptoms, but actually treating the condition is to determine what is causing the stenosis.
 By treating the causes, rather than the effects, patients are more likely to find permanent pain relief.

 If you suspect you are suffering from spinal stenosis, the sooner you get it checked out and formulate a plan for treating your condition, the better.
-Zenapatic Chiropractic has a strong commitment to ensuring the wellbeing of all our patients.
+Zenapatic Chiropractic has a strong commitment to ensuring the well-being of all our patients.
 That’s why we offer a FREE consultation in order to examine what is causing your pain and discomfort before we start treatment.
-Call our office today to start down the road towards a pain free life!
+Call our office today to start down the road towards a pain-free life!